Visiting Painswick, Queen Of the Cotswolds

-If you’re looking for a lovely Cotswold village to explore and want to escape the hustle and bustle of Bourton-On-The-Water or Cirencester, this is the picture-perfect hideaway.
+If you’re looking for a peaceful, authentic Cotswold village experience away from the crowds of Bourton-on-the-Water or Cirencester, Painswick is the perfect escape.

 Where Is Painswick?